 Bryce holds 2 Bachelor’s degrees – Accounting, and Business Administration with an Emphasis in Financial Management from New Mexico State University (go Aggies!).
 He resides in San Diego with Arlene, his wife of over 13 years.
 They have two children – a son, Colin, and a daughter, Jocelyn.

-I joined Casa de Amparo as the Child Development Center’s Program Therapist in 2015 and took over the clinical program as the Clinical Coordinator in 2016.
-As of July 2017, I am currently the Associate Director of Programs.
-Programs under my current supervision include the Child Development Center and Family Visitation.
-I am currently a Professional Clinical Counselor Registered Intern and am working towards licensure as a Professional Clinical Counselor, hopefully in early 2018!
+Sarah joined Casa de Amparo as the Child Development Center’s Program Therapist in 2015.
+Sarah then transitioned to the Child Development Center’s Clinical Coordinator in 2016 prior to becoming the Associate Director of Programs in 2017.
+Programs under her current supervision include the Child Development Center and Family Visitation Services.
+Sarah is currently a Registered Associate Professional Clinical Counselor and is working towards licensure as a Professional Clinical Counselor.

-I began my career working with homeless children and adults at a free clinic in Riverside, providing short term crisis counseling.
-I then began providing therapeutic services for children and adolescents at the Loma Linda Behavioral Medicine Center.
-I have since provided therapeutic services for children, adolescents, and families in the community.
-I am currently in the process of training to provide Parent Child Interaction Therapy (PCIT) to parents and children.
-I received my Bachelor of Arts in Psychology, Bachelor of Arts in Sociology, and my Master of Arts in Clinical Mental Health Counseling from the University of Redlands where I also played softball and coached for 6 years.
-I currently live in San Diego with my husband, Alex.
+Sarah began her career working with the homeless population at a free clinic in Riverside, providing short term crisis counseling.
+She then provided inpatient therapeutic services for children and adolescents at the Loma Linda Behavioral Medicine Center.
+Sarah has since provided therapeutic services for children, adolescents, and families in the community.
+Sarah is currently in the process of becoming certified to provide Parent Child Interaction Therapy (PCIT) to parents and children.

 Sarah received her Bachelor of Arts in Psychology, Bachelor of Arts in Sociology, and Master of Arts in Clinical Mental Health Counseling from the University of Redlands where she also played softball and coached for 6 years.
 She currently resides in San Diego with her husband, Alex.